Logo

 Around the time of Look Back in Anger, John Osborne was a vegetarian, something which was considered unusual at the time.

-John Osborne died in 1994 from complications from his diabetes at the age of 65 at his home in Clunton, near Craven Arms, Shropshire.
+John Osborne died on 24 December 1994 at the age of 65 from complications of diabetes at The Hurst, his home in Clunton, near Craven Arms, Shropshire.

 John Osborne is buried in St George's churchyard, Clun, Shropshire.